 Not all turf species are susceptible to all diseases.
 In general, Kentucky bluegrass (KBG) is less prone to brown patch , dollar spot, gray leaf spot, and Pythium blight—but very susceptible to root diseases such as necrotic ring spot and summer patch.
 Root pathogens are present in all soils, and infect turf as soil temperatures increase beyond 60F.
 With ample moisture, infection will continue through summer.
 Plants are killed outright in some instances, but in most cases, KBG can tolerate some infection.
 However, during periods of environmental stress, infection-impaired plants cannot survive, and characteristic dead patches or rings or frog-eyes appear.

-this TURF TIPS BLOG post, CLICK HERE!
+To continue reading this TURF TIPS BLOG post, CLICK HERE!

 Rick Latin, Ph.D.